UserC2/ICS4U-APIs/APIs.md

+# Web APIs
 ## What is a Web API?
 An Web API is a way for a computer program to get information from a different computer.
 Usually, the computer provides information that the program won't be able to access by itself, such as the current weather in a particular city.

 ## NextBus API
-The NextBus API could be used for several different purposes related to public transit:
+The [NextBus API](https://gist.github.com/grantland/7cf4097dd9cdf0dfed14) could be used for several different purposes related to public transit:
 * Tracking the position of public transit vehicles to determine where they spent the most time at, which could help with:
   * Determining the location of traffic jams
   * Identifying poorly designed intersections, which could be used by city planners to improve infrastructure or by the public transit service to plan routes that bypass them to save time